BenoitRichard1212/air-local-docker/README.md

 is preconfigured to catch mail sent from any of the environments created by Air Local Docker.

 Access MailCatcher by navigating to [http://localhost:1080](http://localhost:1080).

-#### PHPMemcachedAdmin

-[PHPMemcachedAdmin](https://github.com/elijaa/phpmemcachedadmin) is available within each environment.
-It enables you to view basic memcache stats as well as execute based memcache commands.

-Access PHPMemcachedAdmin by appending `/__memcacheadmin/` to your environment's hostname.
-For example, if your hostname is `docker.test`, you can access PHPMemcachedAdmin at `docker.test/__memcacheadmin/`

 #### Xdebug